PHEW! The last couple

 Let's keep it real, life can be bloody hard at times - and particularly now.
 But let’s remind ourselves that the human existence is not about living a perfect life (like much of the rubbish we see all the time on Social Media).

-t perfection and in fact perfection doesn't even exist!
+No, it’s not about perfection and in fact perfection doesn't even exist!
 Our rational mind knows this.
 So, isn’t it more about HOW you ride those waves.
 How you navigate your way through your human experience?
 With some humility and grace and connection?

 So since my ‘flat’ feeling time, that I briefly talked about in my (NEWSLETTER) this is what I've